What Do I Need to Apply to Online College?

 Standardized test scores are another common requirement for online college applicants.
 Schools often require aspiring undergraduates to submit scores from tests like the SAT or ACT, while graduate programs may require GMAT or GRE scores.
 Individual schools decide whether to uphold a strict policy when it comes to minimum standardized test scores.

 Some schools waive this requirement for students who exceed a minimum GPA or possess abundant work experience.
 Others may accept AP scores or prerequisites in lieu of standardized test scores.
-Applicants who have not taken any of the commonly required standardized tests may pursue schools with a "test-optional" or "test-flexible" admissions policy.
-A growing number of schools are moving away from test score requirements.
+Applicants who have not taken any of the commonly required standardized tests may pursue schools with a “test-optional” or “test-flexible” admissions policy.
+Though a number of schools have moved away from test score requirements, some schools have testing requirements for specific majors or programs.

 Many online colleges also require English language proficiency tests, such as the TOEFL, to test the language skills of international applicants.